 In 1995, Scarlett Johansson played a minor role as the daughter of Sean Connery's and Kate Capshaw's characters in the mystery thriller 'Just Cause'.

-In 1996, Scarlett Johansson gained early recognition for her role in 'Manny & Lo'.
+In 1996, Scarlett Johansson gained early recognition for her role in 'Manny & Lo', where she played Amanda, a younger sister of a pregnant teenager.

 In 1997, Scarlett Johansson appeared in minor roles in 'Fall' and 'Home Alone 3'.

-In 1998, Scarlett Johansson gained wider attention for her performance in 'The Horse Whisperer', receiving an "introducing" credit.
+In 1998, Scarlett Johansson appeared in 'The Horse Whisperer', a drama based on the novel of the same name by Nicholas Evans, receiving an "introducing" credit.

 In 1999, Scarlett Johansson appeared in 'My Brother the Pig'.

-In 2003, Scarlett Johansson starred in 'Lost in Translation' and won the BAFTA Award for Best Actress for her performance.
-She also starred in 'Girl with a Pearl Earring'.
+In 2003, Scarlett Johansson shifted to adult roles with 'Lost in Translation', for which she won the BAFTA Award for Best Actress.
+She also starred in 'Girl with a Pearl Earring' as a 17th-century servant.

 In 2003, Scarlett Johansson transitioned to adult roles with 'Lost in Translation' and 'Girl with a Pearl Earring'.